What’s Technology Addiction?

 Is Technology Addiction Real in the Modern World?

-People often say that they cannot imagine life without technology.
+People often say that they cannot imagine life without technology, as it has become an integral part of our social fabric.
 That is because, in today’s generation, it is hard to disregard the fact that technological advancement has made all things almost impossible to accomplish.
 Generally, technology is very competitive and unlikely to slow down.
 Therefore, families can expect technology to develop into something big over the coming years.
 However, it may also magnify and become an addiction to technology.

 Admittedly, technology has been a great part of the industrial and economic growth of the world due to its limitless development.
 However, following the rapid advancement of technology, youth addiction to technology seems to grow alongside it.
 Technology addiction, like chemical addictions or impulse control disorder, is not a theory because below are the reasons that can justify society’s technology dependence.